3.1 Heartbroken rebels

 I had to pay it.

-And that meant I was…
+And this meant from early childhood on I was…

 A rebel.